ChenLiu-1996/CitationMap/README.md

     - Some papers citing you are not indexed by Google Scholar.
     - Some authors citing you do not have Google Scholar profiles.
     - Some authors citing you do not report their affiliations.
+2. Webscraping is performed, and CAPTCHA or robot check can often get us, especially if the crawling frequency is high and/or crawling volume is big.
+This is more often seen in highly cited users.
+Unless you are blocked by Google Scholar, at worst you will end up with missing several citing authors, which is not likely a huge deal for highly cited users anyways.
-2. `geopy.geocoders` is used to convert the citing authors' affiliations to geographic coordinates.
+3. `geopy.geocoders` is used to convert the citing authors' affiliations to geographic coordinates.
 To facilitate the process, I used some simple rule-based natural language processing to clean up the affiliations.
 As a result, you are expected to have:
     - Underestimation if the affiliations are not found by `geopy.geocoders`.
     - Underestimation if we experience communication error with `geopy.geocoders`.
     - Overestimation if non-affiliation phrases are incorrectly identified as locations by `geopy.geocoders`.